runabol/graffiti/README.md

 An edge represents a link between two nodes.

-Again, this could be called a Link or a Connection but we like to stick to the fancy mathematical jargon.
+Again, this could be called a Link or a Connection but we'll stick with Edge.

 Edges also have a type they can also have key-value pairs associated with them.